OndraZizka/csv-cruncher/src/test/data/sample-changedSchema/README.md

-These two files should not be concatenated into one as they have different columns.
+These two files should not be concatenated into one as they have different column names.
 Should be passed to HSQLDB as two different tables.